rsapkf/42/docs/web-development.md

         - [All The Tags](https://www.html-5-tutorial.com/all-html-tags.htm)
         - [STRML](https://www.strml.net/)
         - [Web Design in 4 minutes](https://jgthms.com/web-design-in-4-minutes/) - Learn the basics of web design in 4 minutes with this interactive tutorial
+        - [CSS Gradient](https://cssgradient.io/) - free tool that lets you create a gradient background for websites and technical articles.

     - GitHub/
         - [30-seconds/30-seconds-of-css](https://github.com/30-seconds/30-seconds-of-css)